rockettheme/docs/Docs/joomla/templates/stratos/demo_override.md

 ---
 title: Stratos: Recreating the Demo - Template Settings
-description: Your Guide to Recreating Elements of the Stratos Template for WordPress
+description: Your Guide to Recreating Elements of the Stratos Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/stratos:Stratos

 ---